Harrylevesque/Expo2026/README.md

 sept 22
 continue on yesterday's stuff

+sept 23
+attempted to clean up code and dealed with spontaneous failing

 ### the plan
 create a system for loging in using a simple qr code scan i will need to: